vyshor/NTUAutoLogin/README.md

 <h1 align="center">NTUAutoLogin</h1>

-*NTUAutoLogin is a chrome extension to help you auto login to NTULearn and related websites, as well as download some lecture videos.*
+*NTUAutoLogin is a chrome extension to help you auto login to NTULearn and related websites, download selected lecture videos.*

-### Installation Instructions
+## Installation Instructions
 **Google Chrome**
 1. Download this repo as a [ZIP file from GitHub](https://github.com/vyshor/NTUAutoLogin/archive/refs/heads/master.zip).
 1. Unzip the file and you should have a folder named `NTUAutoLogin-master`.